 Developing a remote work strategy

-One of the best defenses a business has for preventing the spread of disease in the workplace is to have a comprehensive remote work strategy that ensures all users can securely access the tools they need to work remotely.
-This includes access to business systems, including HR, payroll, ERP, CRM, unified communications (UC) and collaboration tools, and email and file stores.
+One of the best strategies a business has for preventing the spread of disease in the workplace or dealing with disasters that impede a workforce's ability to come into the office is to have a comprehensive remote work strategy that ensures all users can securely access the tools they need to work remotely.
+This includes access to business systems, such as HR, payroll, ERP, CRM, unified communications (UC) and team collaboration tools, and email and file stores.

-IT leaders across industries are responding in real time to business and user requests regarding remote work.
+IT leaders across industries had to respond in real time to business and user requests regarding remote work during the pandemic, creating a roadmap for future disaster preparedness.
 Read about the challenges of supporting remote work and the possible solutions.

-To start, IT needs to understand how user requests will differ in a home environment compared to supporting users in the office.
-For instance, IT likely will have to allot time to help users with basic tasks, such as securely connecting to the network.
+To start, IT needs to understand how user requests differ in a home environment compared to supporting users in the office.
+For instance, IT must allot more time to help users with basic tasks, such as assisting with a home office setup and securely connecting to the network.

-According to survey results from Nemertes Research, 91% of companies now support working from home, up from 63% prior to the coronavirus outbreak.
+According to survey results from Nemertes Research, 91% of companies now support working from home, up from 63% before the coronavirus outbreak.
 The survey also found that 72% of employees currently work from home, compared to 34% before the pandemic began.
-Call centers also use remote work technology to combat absenteeism challenges they are facing due to the coronavirus pandemic.
-TechTarget contributor Scott Sachs said allowing employees to work from home helps keep workers healthy and your call center up and running.

 Expert Paul Kirvan explained how to support a surge of remote workers during a disaster, including how to work with providers to have an emergency strategy in place.
-Although some companies may have already had generous work-from-home policies matched to network configurations with enough bandwidth and licenses, most provision for VPN use by only 10% to 20% of staff.
-They typically don't count on numbers like Gartner's suggested 25% absenteeism rate, let alone what they've experienced with the COVID-19 outbreak.
-Therefore, a pandemic can easily overload the VPN and affect worker productivity.
-Learn the essential VPN terminology you need to know.
+Although some companies may have already had generous work-from-home policies matched to network configurations with enough bandwidth and licenses, before the pandemic, many provisioned for VPN use by only 10% to 20% of staff.
+Post-pandemic, companies need to study current remote usage strategies and provision network resources accordingly.

 UC and pandemic plans

-Workers will likely embrace remote work as the new normal, so companies would be wise to invest in UC, including collaboration tools and video conferencing, author Jon Arnold said.
-Integration considerations should be top of mind for organizations, including whether their corporate phone systems will work seamlessly with their collaboration tools.
+Workers are embracing remote work as the new normal, so companies that haven't done so already would be wise to invest in UC, including collaboration tools and video conferencing.
+Integration considerations should be top of mind for organizations, including whether their corporate phone systems will work seamlessly with their collaboration tools, according to Jon Arnold, principal at J Arnold & Associates.

 If an organization is going to ramp up its reliance on UC, especially video and voice services, then it must consider three key security threats, including denial-of-service attacks.
 Encryption is a major aspect of security that businesses must evaluate, test and monitor to be able to trust the technology as a safe and effective business tool.